Dylann Roof represents self in Charleston murder trial

 One potential juror said in a questionnaire that she was sickened by the thought of someone killing people in a church.
 The judge asked if this would affect her ability to be impartial and later ruled that she be nixed as a potential juror.

 Potential jurors are being asked to leave the courtroom if prosecutors or Roof state concerns about their qualifications.
-Roof has not yet issued any objections.
+Roof, who had legal representation sitting with him in the courtroom, has not yet issued any objections.

 Roof faces 33 federal charges: nine counts of violating the Hate Crime Act resulting in death; three counts of violating the Hate Crime Act involving an attempt to kill; nine counts of obstruction of exercise of religion resulting in death; three counts of obstruction of exercise of religion involving an attempt to kill and use of a dangerous weapon; and nine counts of use of a firearm to commit murder during and in relation to a crime of violence.